 - Verify that you can access VMware Cloud Director Availability as a tenant or as a provider.
 For more information, see Accessing VMware Cloud Director Availability.

 - Verify that the replication is in a Failed-Over recovery state before you can start a reverse task.
 For optimized reverse, ensure that the replication is migrated.
 For more information, see Failover of a Replication or Migrate a Replication.

 - Verify that the number of disks in the seed virtual machine matches that of the source virtual machine.
 Performing a reverse task with mismatching configuration of disks fails with the Disks of provided seed VM don't match the disks of the source VM message.
 For more information, see Selecting Replicated Disks.

 - In the left pane, choose a replication direction by clicking Incoming Replications or Outgoing Replications.

-- In the Reverse window, to confirm the reversal click Reverse.
+- In the Reverse window, to confirm the reversal of the replication, click Reverse.

-Reversing the replication enables the replication traffic and recovers the replication back to the source site.The Last changed column shows the reverse task progress in percentages.
+Reversing the replication enables the replication traffic and recovers the workload back to the original source site.The Last changed column shows the reverse task progress in percentages.
 After reversing a replication, the direction of this replication reverses.
 To see the reversed replication:

-- (Optional) In the bottom pane, to monitor the progress of the task, click the Tasks tab.
+- (Optional) In the bottom, to monitor the task progress click the Tasks tab.

 What to do next